monadicus/snarkops/snops_book/user_guide/clis/SNOPS_CLI.md

 * `action` — Actions you can apply on a specific environment
 * `agent` — Get an env's specific agent by
 * `agents` — List an env's agents
+* `auth` —
 * `balance` — Lookup an account's balance
+* `block` — Lookup a block or get the latest block
+* `height` — Get the latest height from all agents in the env
+* `transaction` — Lookup a transaction's block by a transaction id
+* `transaction-details` — Lookup a transaction's details by a transaction id
 * `clean` — Clean a specific environment
+* `info` — Get an env's latest block/state root info
 * `list` — List all environments.
 Ignores the env id
 * `topology` — Show the current topology of a specific environment
 * `topology-resolved` — Show the resolved topology of a specific environment.
 Shows only internal agents
 * `prepare` — Prepare a (test) environment
+* `mapping` — Lookup a mapping by program id and mapping name
+* `mappings` — Lookup a program's mappings only
 * `program` — Lookup a program by its id
 * `storage` — Get an env's storage info